vdbergh/vtjson/docs/source/usage.rst

 .. _typeddict:

 TypedDict
-  A TypedDict type annotation is translated into a `dict` schema.
+  A TypedDict type annotation is, roughly speaking, translated into a `dict` schema.
 E.g.

   .. code-block:: python